cloudtnt-rcl/RCL.CloudTnT.Express.Guides/credential.md

 # Storing a Digital Credential

-A holder will download his/her credential from the credential issuance platform as a ``.jwt`` file.
+A holder will download his/her digital credential from the credential issuance platform as a ``.jwt`` file.
 The holder will then upload and store the credential in the wallet applications.

 Where available, a holder may automatically send the credential to a wallet using the credentials ``API``.
 The hoster of the issuer application must configure the application to use the API.